Study Abroad

 Have you ever wanted to go to school in the heart of Paris or visit the Royal Courts of Justice and the Old Bailey in London?
 Do you want to experience international politics and culture firsthand?
 Here is your chance!
 Ohio State students have the opportunity to take part in over 350 study abroad programs in more than 70 different countries.
 Some programs even offer students internships.
 For a taste of the exciting experiences awaiting you, visit the Office of International Affairs.
 Below is a selection of the most popular study abroad programs for Political Science students.

-I. Sciences Po Exchange
+I. Paris, France - Sciences Po Exchange

 II.
-University of Mannheim Exchange
+Germany - University of Mannheim Exchange

 III.
-Leiden University Exchange
+Netherlands - Leiden University Exchange

 IV.
-Oxford University Pre-Law Program
+England - Oxford University Pre-Law Program

-VI.
-Learn to Conduct Research in Malawi
+V. Malawi - Learn to Conduct Research

-VII Third Party Providers
+VI Third Party Providers

-Sciences Po Exchange
+France - Sciences Po Exchange

 Sciences Po is a highly competitive and diverse French university that specializes in the humanities and social sciences.
 Located in the heart of historic Paris, the campus is nestled just a short walking distance from the Seine River and major attractions such as Notre Dame de Paris, the Grand Palais, the Panthéon, and the Assemblée Nationale.
 Sciences Po offers courses in political science, economics, history, sociology, law, finance, business, communication, social and urban policy, management and journalism.
-There are over 11,000 students and almost half are international students.
-In a world where knowledge is evolving very rapidly, qualities such as imagination, inventiveness, innovation and an aptitude to deal with change are crucial: Sciences Po’s undergraduate program encourages intellectual courage and the ability to cope with complexity.
-If you would like to learn more about Sciences Po please visit the Sciences Po website
+Sciences Po’s undergraduate program encourages intellectual courage and the ability to cope with complexity.

-University of Mannheim Exchange
+Germany - University of Mannheim Exchange

 Image of Mannheim Palace